 The top channels used by enterprise companies are LinkedIn, Twitter, YouTube, Reddit, and Software Review sites like G2.

-Advanced B2B Content Marketing
+4. Advanced B2B Content Marketing

 The question I often get from clients is, “What type of digital content formats will resonate with buyers?”
 The answer is all of them.
-It depends on where they are in their journey.
+It depends on where they are on their journey.
 The right combination of content will persuade and influence audiences while adhering to each of their senses:

-- Reading: Long-form content like blogs, white papers, eBooks, case studies, etc.
+Reading | Long-form content like blogs, white papers, eBooks, case studies | Blog posts, guides, reports, webpages |

 In one of Gartner’s research reports, 80% of B2B technology companies have marketing automation software deployed, leading to improved marketing performance, metrics, and analysis.